Learn how to freeze strawberries so you can enjoy them all year long! Whole strawberries, halved, or chopped, this easy method works for all of them.

 First off, before we start freezing strawberries, we’re assuming that you’ve already exhausted the list of let’s-make-everything-strawberry.

-- Have you tried strawberry lemonade donuts?
+- Have you tried Strawberry Lemonade Donuts?

 - Definitely in ALL THE SMOOTHIES (by the way – I wrote a book on smoothies!)

-- My kids favorite, yogurt popsicles!
+- My kids’ favorite, Yogurt Popsicles!

 Once you’ve eaten more strawberries than your kids and you’ve got the dehydrator going to use later as well, that’s when you can tackle freezing strawberries whole or sliced or halved or whatever you want!

-Ok, with that said, let’s get on with how to freeze strawberries!
+Okay, with that said, let’s get on with how to freeze strawberries!

 Step 1: Wash your strawberries.

 As I teach members in Grocery Budget Bootcamp, the grocery budget is king and if the money isn’t there, then the money’s not there!
+Food prices are going up, but your grocery budget doesn’t have to!
+Join our FREE Fight Inflation Workshop to learn simple yet proven strategies to save money on food week after week, even when prices keep going up.
+Read more here.

 There are several ways you can wash produce naturally at home, so save your money on those expensive produce cleaners you can find at the store.

-Step 2: Prep your strawberries.
+Step 2: Cut your strawberries (or don’t).

 Step 3: Prepare the strawberries for the freezer.